I love the creative aspects of journaling.

 Once it’s created, you can use it like any other journal.
 Write down your thoughts, feelings, hopes, and dreams.
 Use it as a sketchbook.
 Take it with you to record important events.

-Although there is no right or wrong way to use this type of journal, three journaling processes lend themselves easily to using a junk journal.
+Although there is no right or wrong way to use this type of journal, three journaling styles work well with junk journals.

 Using Your Junk Journal as an Art Journal

-Art journaling is an ideal use for a junk journal.
-Draw, sketch, paint, and design things right in your journal pages.
+Art journaling is an ideal way to use a junk journal.
+Draw, sketch, paint, and design things on your journal pages.

-It’s essential to consider the composition of your junk journal if you will use it for art.
-When making it, use sturdier paper that can handle the paints you generally use.
+It’s essential to consider the composition of your junk journal if you plan to use it for art.
+When making it, use sturdier paper that can handle any paint you will use.

 Junk Journaling for Creativity

-Many people enjoy making junk journals because it enhances the creative process.
-A journal filled with unique pages, colors, and designs can jump-start your creativity.
+Making a junk journal enhances the creative process.
+Seeing pages filled with unique textures, colors, and designs offers inspiration for even more creativity.

-If you are using your junk journal for creative writing, you will want to ensure you have some blank pages to work with.
-These pages should have light colors, so the writing is easy to see.
+If you are using your junk journal for creative writing, ensure you have some blank pages to work with.
+These pages should have light colors to make the writing easy to see.
+You can make blank pages with old envelopes, receipts, or scraps of sticky notes you didn’t use.

 Making a Diary out of a Junk Journal